 Performance obligations are promises in a contract to transfer distinct goods or services to the customer and are the unit of account under Topic 606.
 Each of the Company's contracts and related change orders typically represent a single performance obligation because the Company provides an integrated service and individual goods and services are not separately identifiable.
 Revenue is recognized over time because control of the promised goods and services are continuously transferred to the customer over the life of the contract.
 For contracts with multiple performance obligations, the Company allocates the contract's transaction price to each performance obligation using its best estimate of the standalone selling price of each distinct good or service.
 Progress is measured by the percentage of actual contract costs incurred to date to total estimated costs for each contract.
 This method is used because management considers contract costs incurred to be the best available measure of progress on these contracts.
-Contract costs include all direct costs, such as material and labor, and those indirect costs incurred that are related to contract performance such as payroll taxes and insurance.
-General and administrative costs are charged to expense as incurred.
+Contract costs include all direct costs, such as material and labor, and those indirect costs are charged to expense as incurred.
 Upfront costs, such as costs to mobilize personnel and equipment prior to satisfying a performance obligation are capitalized and amortized over the contract performance period.